Leven925/Recipe-ml56-touchkey-for-MA35D1/README.md

 4. bitbake linux-ma35d1 -C compile
 5. bitbake your image

-The ml56-touchkey.ko will locate at /lib/modules/5.4.181/extra
-ml56-touchkey will be inserted when booting
+The ml56-touchkey.ko will locate at /lib/modules/5.4.181/extra, but ml56-touchkey.ko will be inserted when booting